NickSablukov/job-interview-tasks/readme.md

-# Task for hands.ru
+# Job interview Tasks

-program for recognizing phone numbers on html pages and their canonization
+Set of scripts for job interviews